-Throughout the late Middle Ages, it was one of the most important cities of the Islamic world.
-Today it is one of the largest and most beautiful medinas in the world, rich for its historical monuments numbering in the hundreds, and for its urban tapestry typical of Arab cities.
+Throughout the late Middle Ages, Tunis was one of the most important cities of the Islamic world.
+Today it is one of the largest and most beautiful medinas in the world, rich for its historical monuments numbering in the hundreds, and for its urban fabric typical of Arab cities.

-184 ancient columns stand in the hall of prayer and hold up the roof; mostly taken from the site of Carthage, here they have been given a second life.
+184 ancient columns stand in the prayer hall and hold up the roof; mostly taken from the site of Carthage, here they have been given a second life.
 Outside, the harmonious decor based on alcoves and red and white arches gives the mosque its own particular character.

 Souk el-Attarine (souk of perfumes)

 The Turks would build specific mosques for themselves to practice their Hanafi rites.
 Unlike the traditional Tunisian mosques, these buildings include the tomb of their founder; they are easily recognisable thanks to their octagonal minarets, crowned by a balcony and a lantern.

 Neglected in the 20th century in favour of the more modern neighbourhoods, the medina of Tunis has preserved its most beautiful monuments and its particular atmosphere.
-It’s a world of its own where the luxurious and the everyday, the old and the new, the religious and the profane all coexist; a place where the power of millenia of tradition and a mindset open to the world combine.
+It’s a world of its own where the luxurious and the everyday, the old and the new, the religious and the profane all coexist; a place where the power of millennia of tradition and a mindset open to the world combine.

-Twin to the one found in Kairouan and built in the same era, the Great Mosque al-Zaytuna is a vast sanctuary occupying 5000 m2 at the heart of the medina.
+Twin to the one found in Kairouan and built in the same era, the Great Mosque Al-Zaytuna is a vast sanctuary occupying 5000 m2 at the heart of the medina.
 Its outward exterior owes much to the decorative elements added in the 10th century: arches of red and white stones, juxtaposed alcoves, stone inlay in alternating colours.

-The Hammouda-Pacha mosque (the name of one the greatest Beys of Tunis) reflects the prosperity of the city in the 17th century.
+The Hammouda-Pasha mosque (the name of one the greatest Beys of Tunis) reflects the prosperity of the city in the 17th century.
 Its octagonal minaret, typical of Turkish mosques, is thin and slender; elegant marble inlay adorns the sovereign’s mausoleum which adjoins the hall of prayer.

 © G. Mansour, “Tunisie, patrimoine universel” (Tunisia, Universal Heritage), Dad Editions, 2016